gnehz972/word4you/word4you-cli/README.md

 ## Requirements

 - Rust 1.70+
-- Google Gemini API key
+- Either a Google Gemini API key or Qwen API key (or both)
-- Git (optional)
+- Git (optional, for vocabulary synchronization)